UOA-FSAE/dashboard-simulator/README.md

 ### Install SDL
 You can download SDL from https://www.libsdl.org/

-On on Linux you can install it via terminal:
+On Linux (ubuntu/deb) you can install it via terminal:
 ```bash
 sudo apt-get update && sudo apt-get install -y build-essential libsdl2-dev
 ```